“O meddler from Chicago! What have we E’er done, that you our gizzards thus should vex?”

-The site’s main feature is a set of timelines, represented as different rows in the timeline.
-The principle timeline traces Addams’ emergence as a leader in the American and international peace movements, her efforts to promote a negotiated settlement of the war and to relieve hunger in war-torn Europe, and to build a post-war world order comprised of institutions, both international and transnational, that would help to restore and keep the peace, promote prosperity, and ensure justice.
+The site’s main feature is a set of timelines.
+The principle timeline traces Addams’ emergence as a leader in the American and international peace movements, her efforts to promote a negotiated settlement of the war and to relieve hunger in war-torn Europe, and her quest to build a post-war world order comprised of institutions, both international and transnational, that would help to restore and keep the peace, promote prosperity, and ensure justice.
 Included here are links to essays by Addams, newspaper articles, and primary documents.

 Concurrent timelines, which also include newspaper articles and primary documents, look at major parallel developments in the war on the Western Front, in American politics, and in Chicago – some of which inspired and directed Addams’ peace advocacy.